nathaneastwood/fablore/src/main-story/10-outsiders/its-just-business.md

 From the walls, the archers adorn her path with explosions, their incendiaries erupting to either side, spraying her with dirt.
 She weaves as best she can, making herself a tough target until she reaches the mine shaft marked on Jemjang's map.
 It's boarded shut, planks nailed down so tight that it'll take precious minutes to pry them loose.

 Uzuri takes a throwing knife from her belt and lays it flat on the wood.
 As she moves her hand away, the knife disappears, replaced by a stick of dynamite.
 She waits.
-Moments later, an incendiary arcs down towards her—an admirable feat of marksmanship by a ranger on the wall.
+Moments later, an incendiary arcs down towards her-an admirable feat of marksmanship by a ranger on the wall.
 Uzuri rolls away, settling into a crouch close by.
 Too close.
 Her ability isn't an exact science, unable to predict the potency of nitroglycerin.
 The incendiary arrow ignites the dynamite on impact.
 The explosion is deafening.
 Shrapnel peppers Uzuri, shards of metal and splinters of wood tearing through her clothes, lacerating her skin.
 She shields her face, winces through the pain, then looks with weeping eyes at the smoking hole left behind.
 She dives in, but not before gifting the archers an obscene gesture.

 The next evening, bathed and bandaged, Uzuri finds Whitetail at a bar called The Drop.
 While he makes a good fist of hiding his surprise, Uzuri can tell that her appearance has put a dent in his composure.